 Honor rolls may be published at the end of each semester.
 Only semester grades will be used to compute honor rolls.
 Students with only A's and B's will be placed on the honor roll.
 Student's with all A's will be placed on the high honor roll.
-Honor roll information is considered directly information and as such parents must notify the school if they do not want their student's name released to the general public.
+Honor roll information is considered directory information and as such parents must notify the school if they do not want their student's name released to the general public.
 Grades in physical education contribute to the student's honor roll placement.
-When the honor roll information not be released on his/her child.
+When the honor roll is published the following statement will appear: "Parents may request that honor roll information not be released on his/her child.
 Therefore, this list may not include all students who have achieved honor roll status."